 If you are going to visit one of Bali’s beach clubs — and I highly recommend you do — a little bit of planning will help make your day a fantastic experience.
 Here are some insider tips to make the most of your day.

 - Make sure they’re open.
-Some venues may be closed for private functions.

 - Special events like dance parties or festivals may require purchasing a ticket beforehand, which is advisable because the door price is often much higher than purchasing a ticket beforehand.